 All mobile app developers who decide to launch their projects have felt this way before.
 Maybe even you, after reading these lines, can recognize yourself in the previous situation.

 Lately, I have been receiving a lot of requests to get help on this topic.
-The struggle is so real that we have decided to create a series of articles around relevant topics such as All you need to know about LTV for Mobile Games; How to Improve the CPI & ARPU of your UA Campaigns & tips for creating Video Ad Creatives for Mobile Games that just work.
+The struggle is so real that we have decided to create a series of articles around relevant topics.
+Starting from you need to know about LTV for Mobile Games; How to Improve the CPI & ARPU of your UA Campaigns; and tips for creating the best Video Ad Creatives for Mobile Games.

-Today we’re bringing a list of all the Key Retention Metrics on a Mobile Game Launch.
-We want to show you how to build your Retention Formula and the Most Efficient Strategies to Improve your Retention Rates.
+Today we’re bringing a list of all the Key Retention Metrics indie developers should focus on their Mobile Game Launch.

 Summary for this article:

-- Building the Retention Formula for your Mobile Game
+- Building the Retention Formula for Mobile Games

-- Strategies to Grow your Mobile App Retention rates
+- Strategies to Grow the Retention Rates of your Mobile Games

 - Summarizing: What is the best approach for you?